tingtingliangvs/tingtingliang.github.io/_posts/2012-12-29-bevfusion.md

 In the early stage of perception systems, people design separate deep models for each sensor and fuse information via post-processing approaches.
 This method is limited by the loss of intermediate information.
 Recently, people have designed LiDAR-camera fusion deep networks to better leverage information from both modalities.
 Specifically, the majority of works can be summarized as follow: i) given one or a few points of the LiDAR point cloud, LiDAR to world transformation matrix and the essential matrix (camera to world); ii) people transform the LiDAR points or proposals into camera world and use them as queries, to select corresponding image features.
 This line of work constitutes the state-of-the-art methods of 3D perception.

 However, one underlying assumption that people overlooked is, that as one needs to generate image queries from LiDAR points, the current LiDAR-camera fusion methods intrinsically depend on the raw point cloud of the LiDAR sensor.
-In the realistic world, people discover that if the LiDAR sensor input is missing, for example, LiDAR points reflection rate is low due to object texture, a system glitch of internal data transfer, or even the field of view of the LiDAR sensor cannot reach 360 degrees due to hardware limitations, an current fusion methods fail to produce meaningful results.
+In the realistic world, people discover that if the LiDAR sensor input is missing, for example, LiDAR points reflection rate is low due to object texture, a system glitch of internal data transfer, or even the field of view of the LiDAR sensor cannot reach 360 degrees due to hardware limitations, and current fusion methods fail to produce meaningful results.
 This fundamentally hinders the applicability of this line of work in the realistic autonomous driving system.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">